Call SANA.Insure at 011-411-82827 or Click here for assistance to register your claim or to know the status of your claim submission.

 Keep your Health Card given by your Insurer or your policy copy handy.

 Don't have it handy with you?

 Call SANA.Insure , if you bought your health insurance plan from us!

-There are two types of Health Insurance Claims
+There are two types of Health Insurance Claims in India

-- Reimbursement claims are claims, where you pay for the hospitalization expenses upfront and request for reimbursement from the Insurer, after discharge.
+- Reimbursement claims are health insurance claims, where you pay for the hospitalization expenses upfront and request for reimbursement from the Insurer, after discharge.
 You can get reimbursement facility at both network and non-network hospitals.
 You will need to send the bills and other documents (that you get from your hospital at the time of discharge) to your Insurer for reimbursements within 15 days of discharge.

 Cashless Claims can be of two types

 - Planned Hospitalisation is when you are aware of being hospitalised in the near future and you can get a Pre-Authorisation from your insurer before you get hospitalised.